Types of Laser Treatments, How They Work, and Their Uses

 UV Phototherapy

 UV phototherapy utilizes UVA or UVB light to treat certain chronic skin conditions by reducing cell proliferation and inflammation.
-UV light induces DNA damage in skin cells, leading to a decrease in their overactive proliferation.
+This type of light induces DNA damage in skin cells, leading to a decrease in their overactive proliferation.
 This therapy is commonly used for conditions like psoriasis, eczema, and vitiligo.
-While effective, UV phototherapy has potential long-term risks, including premature skin aging and increased skin cancer risk due to cumulative UV exposure.
+While effective, UV phototherapy has potential long-term risks, including earlier skin aging and increased skin cancer risk due to cumulative UV exposure.

 Mechanism: UV phototherapy uses UVA or UVB light to induce DNA damage in skin cells, reducing cell proliferation and inflammation.